Tellusant/docs/index.md

 #### [Fact Sheets](fact-sheets/index.md)
 We provide free TelluBase data to select public institutions and media.
 These are small, but important, subsets of the full product.
 #### [External Citations](citations/index.md)
-See how external authorities cite Tellusant and its team members publicly.
+See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) cite Tellusant and its team members publicly.